39bytes/fuzzy-eqsat/report/main.typ

 and would require further tweaking of the parameters.
 The crossover method could also be improved to be aware of the structure of the e-graph rather than simply swapping contiguous slices ordered by e-class IDs.
-Also, the extraction is quite slow since it involves evaluating many large matrix multiplications.

-The cost model formulation could also be improved, the approach to e-node costs taken in this paper suffers from a sharp discontinuity when the

 Finally, the cost values of the optimized expressions is simply part of the model and may not actually be faster in practice.
 Full performance data was not collected, but when running a few tests comparing the runtime of a model that was optimized using the